HaroldMills/lrgv/README.md

 7. Edit the file
    `C:\Temp\calls\Apps\Vesper Recorder\Vesper Recorder Settings.yaml`.

-   Change the station name `Ludlow` to the full name of your station (e.g. `Port Isabel`) in the two places in the file where it occurs.
+   a.
+Change the station name `Ludlow` to the full name of your station
+      (e.g. `Port Isabel`) in the two places in the file where it occurs.
       Note that there's no need to quote the station name in the file.

+   b.
+Change the input device name `USB Audio Device` to the name of
+      your audio input device if needed.
+The name you should use depends on your device.
+If you don't know what the name is, you can defer this step until after step 9 below.
+At that point you can run the Vesper Recorder and one of two things will happen.
+      If the default device name `USB Audio Device` is not a valid device name for your hardware, the recorder will write an error message to its log file and quit.
+The error message will contain a complete list of the audio devices available to the recorder and you can choose one of them to specify in your settings file.
+      If, on the other hand, `USB Audio Device` is a valid device name for your hardware (and there's nothing else wrong with your settings file), the recorder will start without incident.
+In that case you can point a web browser to the URL `localhost:8000` to view the recorder's user interface and choose a device name from the `Available Input Devices` section.
+Be sure to specify the name of a device that uses the `MME` host API.
+Note that you don't necessarily have to specify the full device name (some of them are rather long): it suffices to specify a portion of the name that uniquely identifies the device.
+For example, if there's an MME device with the name
+      `Microphone (Turtle Beach USB Audio)`, it suffices to specify `Turtle Beach USB` as long as there are no other MME devices whose names include that string.

 8. Create a Conda environment called `vesper-latest` by issuing the following commands at an Anaconda Prompt: